kallaway/100-days-of-code/log.md

 **Up Next**:

-The FreeCodeCamp(:fire:) Intermediate Algorithm Scripting or Use the Twitch.tv JSON API
+The freeCodeCamp(:fire:) Intermediate Algorithm Scripting or Use the Twitch.tv JSON API

 **Link(s) to work**: